 Especially bad with the Wicked Witch of the West, with months of having Rebecca Mader's green face shoved everywhere they could get it making it rather silly to watch her introductory episode try to play it as a surprise in the last scene.

-One Tree Hill: The CW did this to themselves with a Season 7 episode.
+For One Tree Hill, The CW did this to themselves with a Season 7 episode.
 The On the Next preview that aired after 7x08 had Brooke's voiceover stating that she thought she could be pregnant.
 Later, the CW released the clip where she confesses this to Haley before a concert Haley will be playing that night at the town's nightclub.
 Then the CW releases a promo photo of Brooke drinking at Haley's concert, clearly revealing she wasn't pregnant.

 Then there were the trailers for the season five finale which showed the cliffhanger-end in the preview.

 Parenthood: The preview for an episode in Season 2 showed one of the main characters being involved in a potentially fatal car accident and implied that the episode's entire plot would be centered around the buildup to the accident scene.
 The episode itself had the character shown in the accident scene being involved in a completely unrelated storyline with the buildup to the accident only happening within the final 5 minutes and the accident itself being the very last shot before the credits rolled.